Here is the CMT Uptime check phrase

 Does the household registry track people who move?

 Yes, information about individuals who participated in the 1996 individual interview with life history calendar was collected regardless of whether and where the individual moved.
 At month 31 individuals who no longer lived in the sample neighborhood and had not participated in the 1996 individual interview with life history calendar were no longer followed.
 All other residents of the households were followed until at least 2008.
-In 2008 and 2016, the CVFS sample was refreshed to ensure representation of the population of Chitwan.
+In 2008, the CVFS sample was refreshed to ensure representation of the population of Chitwan.
 In that year new residents of the CVFS neighborhoods were added to the registry and whole households residing outside of the 151 sample neighborhoods were dropped from the registry.
 To be dropped, an entire household had to no longer reside within the 151 CVFS sample neighborhoods for a period greater than 3 months.
+In 2016, the CVFS sample was refreshed again, however, no households were dropped.

 What happens when a household member dies?